 ii.)
-The Governmental Funds in the Fund Financial Statements are presented on the modified accrual basis of accounting.
+The Governmental Funds in the Fund Financial Statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recorded when they are both measurable and available.
 Expenditures are generally recognized when the related obligation is incurred.